 What to change when progress stalls

-Stalled progress should not lead straight to blame.
-Teens miss sessions, resist help, or shut down for different reasons.
+When progress stalls, the first question is not who is at fault.
+Teens may miss sessions, resist help, or shut down for different reasons.
 The program may be wrong.
 The schedule may be impossible.
-Anxiety may rise because the work is finally touching something real.
-The level of care may also be too low.
+Anxiety may be rising because the work is finally touching something real.
+Or the level of care may simply be too low.

 - If attendance is the problem: Check transportation, timing, shame, fear of the horse, conflict with staff, or whether sessions are too socially demanding.